Brenda Procter has been fighting the good fight against payday lenders for 20 years, and boy does she have some stories to tell.

 Alternatives to Payday Loans

-Various types of legislation aimed at payday loan regulation are currently in play, and Pew plans to release its own set of recommendations within the year.
-In the meantime, countless consumers will find the need for a payday loan, and since such loans are typically an option of last resort it’s fair to wonder what alternatives – if any – they’ll have.
+Although various types of legislation aimed at payday loan regulation are currently in play, including Pew’s recommendations, countless consumers will find the need for a payday loan.
+And because such loans are typically an option of last resort, it’s fair to wonder what alternatives, if any, they’ll have.
 There are indeed some preferable options, including:

 - Emergency assistance programs: Certain community and faith-based organizations offer financial assistance to people in need.

 - Credit card cash advances: We certainly don’t recommend doing a cash advance if you can help it, as credit card issuers typically charge high fees and interest rates in excess of 20%.
-But even that is better than the 400% + rate you might get with a payday loan.
+But even that is better than the 400-plus percent rate you might get with a payday loan.